libre-tube/LibreTube/README.md

 Whether you have ideas, translations, design changes, code cleaning or really heavy code changes, help is always welcome.
 The more is done, the better it gets!
 Please respect our [Code of Conduct](https://github.com/libre-tube/LibreTube/blob/master/CODE_OF_CONDUCT.md) in order to keep all interactions and dicussions healthy.

 You can open and build the project like any other normal Android project by using Android Studio.
-If creating a pull request containing code changes, please make sure to format your code with `ktlint --code-style=android-studio -F` before.
+If creating a pull request containing code changes, please make sure to format your code with `ktlint --code-style=android_studio -F` before.

 Please make sure the title of your pull request and the commit messages follow the [conventional commit types](https://github.com/commitizen/conventional-commit-types/blob/master/index.json) (e.g. `feat: support for xy`).
 The most common commit types are "feat", "fix", "refactor", "ci" and "chore".